-If you like to snorkel, a beach with that option is Anse Mitan.
+If you love snorkeling, a beach with that option is Anse Mitan.
 The golden beaches of Anse Mitan feature clear but deep water.
 The shore is spotted with palm trees, which conceal a few small bistros.

-Another good option for snorkelers is Pointe du Bout.
+Another top pick for snorkeling fans is Pointe du Bout.
 Pointe du Bout is a small, narrow man-made beach that is home to several marinas and an abundance of hotels and resorts.
 The beach is lined with restaurants, shops, and facilities.

 Schoelcher Library: What makes this library so special is that it was built in 1889 and France, then shipped to the island piece by piece.

-In the mood for some action?
-Those who'd like to try their luck on the slots can find a handful of places to do so in and near the area.
+Looking for some action?
+Travelers looking to test their luck can find a handful of places to go in and near the area.

 |(059) 661-9906||6.3 mi.
 Northwest of Central Trois Ilets|

 Additionally, visitors will find several other attractions.
 The following chart has more information about the other miscellaneous attractions in and near Trois Ilets.

 |Dolphin Encounter Service||Central Trois Ilets|

 |Dolphin Encounter Service||2.0 mi.
 West of Central Trois Ilets|

 |Dolphin Encounter Service||2.1 mi.
 West of Central Trois Ilets|